soywod/phonetics.vim/README.md

 Vim Phonetics is a vim plugin that gives you English phonetic transcriptions of focused words.
 You can choose between British English and American English.
-You can also listen to audio associated to the transcriptions.
+You can also listen to audio associated to transcriptions.

-The phonetics (transcription and audio) is scraped from [Oxford Learner's Dictionnaries](https://www.oxfordlearnersdictionaries.com/).
+The phonetics (transcription and audio) comes from [Oxford Learner's Dictionnaries](https://www.oxfordlearnersdictionaries.com/).

 ## Prerequisites